 5 Things To Watch For In Jeff Sessions' Attorney General Hearings

-Alabama Sen. Jeff Sessions is the first of President-elect Donald Trump's cabinet nominees to get a hearing on Capitol Hill.
+Alabama Sen. Jeff Sessions is the first of President-elect Donald Trump's Cabinet nominees to get a hearing on Capitol Hill.

 Sessions will appear before the Senate Judiciary Committee, in his bid to become the U.S. Attorney General.
 The setting's a familiar one for Sessions, a 20-year veteran of Congress who has sat on the panel for decades.
 But there's good reason if the senator is experiencing a few butterflies.
 It's the same committee that rejected his bid for a lifetime-tenured federal judge post in 1986, after witnesses testified he made racially insensitive remarks.